thomasmendez/personal-website-s3/README.md

 ### ESLint

-[ESLint](https://eslint.org/) is a static code analysis tool for identifying problematic patterns found in JavaScript code.
-Rules in ESLint are configurable, and customized rules can be defined and loaded.
+[ESLint](https://eslint.org/) is a static code analysis tool for identifying problematic patterns found in JavaScript code

+Rules in ESLint are configurable, and customized rules can be defined and loaded

 ESLint covers both code quality and coding style issues

 ### VSCode Editor + ESLint